Watertown, Connecticut: Media

+Infrastructure

 Transportation

 The Route 8 expressway runs through the eastern edge of town, with two exits inside the town.
 Route 8 leads north 14 mi to Torrington and south through Waterbury 34 mi to Bridgeport.
 The main routes through the center of Watertown are U.S. Route 6 running east–west and Connecticut Route 63 running north–south.
 Route 6 leads northeast 30 mi to Hartford, the state capital, and southwest 30 mi to Danbury, while Route 63 leads north 10 mi to Litchfield and south the same distance to Naugatuck.
 Other important highways include Route 73 (a more direct route leading through Oakville to Waterbury) and Route 262, which runs north from Oakville through the eastern part of Watertown.

 Public transportation is provided by buses of Northeast Transportation Company.